 - A location-based trigger condition.

 A time-based or a location-based trigger condition is always configured together with the measurement-based trigger conditions (CHO events A4).
 Location is defined by the distance between UE and a reference location.
-Time is defined by the time between T1 and T2, where T1 is an absolute time value and T2 is a duration started at T1.
+Time is defined by an absolute time t1-Threshold and a duration.